 Everyone wants a lot of organic traffic, but not too many people know the proper way to position their posts to show up in search engines.
-Keyword research for SEO is a big factor in this.
+I know I didn’t when I first started writing blog posts.

 What is Keyword Research?

-Keyword research is a research process that involves identifying what keywords people are searching for and how you can use those keywords to increase organic traffic on your posts.
+Keyword research is a research process that involves identifying what keywords people are searching for, how much search volume they get, and how competitive they are to rank for.
+This highly increases the probability that you’ll actually rank for your desired keywords!

 If you want your blog to grow quickly, then the answer is YES!

 Keyword research is the only way to quickly obtain reliable traffic from search engines without having to pay for it through ads.

 It’s necessary because there’s just so much competition out there now for keywords in almost every industry.
 Let’s put it this way: if you’re planning to write an article called “How to Play Guitar,” based on an allintitle: search for that keyword phrase in Google, you would be competing with 305,000 other posts that are using that keyword in its title.

 The chances of people finding your article among 305,000 other articles are slim to none and that would mean you probably won’t get any views on your post from search engines.
 It’s just too competitive to rank for.

 With keyword research, you’ll be able to find a low-competition seed keyword and plenty of low-competition related keywords to add to your posts.
 This will greatly increase the chances of being found on search engines.